 Proposal for the New Zealand Graduate Entry Medical School at the University of Waikato

-The proposal for a New Zealand Graduate Entry Medical School (NZGEMS) takes a community-focused approach to health, selecting students who have already completed a three-year undergraduate degree and providing them with four years of intensive, practical medical education, as opposed to six years at the existing medical schools in New Zealand whose students are predominantly high school leavers.
+These schools select students who have already completed a three-year undergraduate degree and provide them with four years of intensive, practical medical education, as opposed to six years at the existing medical schools in New Zealand, the majority of whose students are school leavers.